FelixOnline/v2/content/articles/2010-11-18-metric-finally-set-to-open.md

 subtitle: >
   After almost two months of delays, the new club opens its doors to students
 date: "2010-11-18 21:44:54 +0000"

 # Attributes from Felix Online V1
 id: "409"
 old_path: /news/409/metric-finally-set-to-open-
 aliases:
  - /news/409/metric-finally-set-to-open-
+imported: true
+comments:
+ - There are some more pictures of Metric over on Live for anyone interested httplivecgcunetnews2174

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true